 The broiler pan and the insert allow grease to drain and be kept away from the high heat of the broiler.
 Do not use the pan without the insert.
-Do not cover the insert with aluminum foil; the exposed grease could ignite.
+Do not cover the insert.

 Always use pot holders or oven mitts when using the oven.
 When cooking, the oven interior, oven racks, and cooktop will become very hot which can cause burns.